 There is a medium sized community of about 13 international students at Assemblies of God Theological Seminary representing at least -1 countries.
 Click on the Assemblies of God Theological Seminary International Student Page for more information.

 What is the Age Range of the Students?

 Would you prefer a school where the student body represents a blend of different ages and generations, or would you opt for a school where most students are the same age as you?

-The "traditional" college student is thought to be between the ages of 18-22.
+Traditionally, students range in age from 18 to 21.
 However, this institution appears to attract a majority of older students.
-At Assemblies of God Theological Seminary, 1.5% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
+At Assemblies of God Theological Seminary, 1.5% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
 We rank Assemblies of God Theological Seminary #1,797 in the nation for student age diversity.

 Assemblies of God Theological Seminary Age Diversity Chart

-Analyze the age distribution of Assemblies of God Theological Seminary undergraduates with the following chart.
+Analyze the age distribution of Assemblies of God Theological Seminary students with the following chart.